MingceBi/APAN5310_Group11_Document/README.md

 - APAN5310_Group11_Slide.pdf (this is the presentation slides in pdf format for our group)
 - insights_sql_code.sql (this includes all the sql queries for the insights that we generated, there are 15 queries for 15 insights in total)
 - Group11_metabase_screenshot.pdf (this includes three metabase dashboards that we designed for insights around: sales & customers, suppliers & cost, customer ratings)
+- Group 11 Final Report.pdf (final report for documenting our database design process,user interaction plan, and interactive dashboard creation)
+- Team Contract.xlsx (detailed contribution of each team member for this project)
+- sql_for_metabase_updated.sql (Updated version of the insights_sql_code.sql, includes more insights and align with the Metabase dashboard queires)

 Enjoy your ETL!